Script-Based Certificate-Authentication Setup

 The previous example specifies:

-• The host type (--standalone means on-premises)
+• The host type (--standalone means on-premises, or unsupported cloud provider VM)

 • Any account added to the host via the PrivX GUI will be automatically set up with certificate authentication.